 Once selected for monitoring, OSDE personnel can utilize several types of monitoring, including, but not limited to, on-site and desk monitoring.

-For on-site monitoring the Office of Accountability and Assessments staff will travel to the district which may include a visit with the LEA and will use the on-site monitoring checklist to conduct an observation and review of the district/site pre-administration, administration, and/or post-administration procedures of the assessments.
-This type of monitoring will direct its attention towards test administration procedures, including, but not limited to: security, staff training, administration of the assessments, review of student’s records who receive accommodations and modifications, or alternate testing, review of administrative records, or staff interviews.
+For on-site monitoring the Office of Assessments staff will travel to the district which may include a visit with the LEA and will use the on-site monitoring checklist to conduct an observation and review of the district/site pre-administration, administration, and/or post-administration procedures of the assessments.
+This type of monitoring will direct its attention toward test administration procedures, including, but not limited to: security, staff training, administration of the assessments, review of student’s records who receive accommodations and modifications, or alternate testing, review of administrative records, or staff interviews.
+All districts selected for on-site monitoring will automatically be enrolled in Desk Monitoring.

 Desk monitoring will not involve an on-site visit to the LEA.
 The OSDE will conduct this type of monitoring utilizing data and evidence submitted to the OSDE by the LEA, testing vendors, and/or OSDE department.
 Part of the review will involve comparison of district-reported information to state or vendor reported data.